aws-samples/drug-discovery-workflows/README.md

 A collection of AWS HealthOmics workflows to accelerate drug discovery.

+## Workflow Catalog

+1. [Alphafold2-Monomer](https://github.com/aws-samples/drug-discovery-workflows/tree/main/assets/workflows/alphafold2-monomer): Predict the 3D structure of one or more single-chain proteins
+2. [Alphafold2-multimer](https://github.com/aws-samples/drug-discovery-workflows/tree/main/assets/workflows/alphafold2-multimer): Predict the 3D structure of multi-chain protein complexes.
+3. [Design Nanobodies](https://github.com/aws-samples/drug-discovery-workflows/tree/main/assets/workflows/design-nanobodies): Generate de novo nanobody candidates against a given target protein structure and epitope.
+4. [ESMfold](https://github.com/aws-samples/drug-discovery-workflows/tree/main/assets/workflows/esmfold): Predict protein structures using ESMFold for one or more amino acid sequences.
+5. [Generate Protein Sequence Embeddings](https://github.com/aws-samples/drug-discovery-workflows/tree/main/assets/workflows/generate-protein-seq-embeddings):  Generate ESM-2 vector embeddings for one or more protein amino acid sequences.
+6. [RFDiffusion-ProteinMPNN](https://github.com/aws-samples/drug-discovery-workflows/tree/main/assets/workflows/rfdiffusion-proteinmpnn): Generate protein backbone structures and sequences given a binding target or other structural context.
+7. [AMPLIFY](https://github.com/chandar-lab/AMPLIFY): Efficient generation of sequence embeddings or pseudo-likelihood scores

 ## Deployment

-For individual deployments, you also can navigate to the README in `assets/workflows/<workflow-name>`.
-The following is currently a WIP, but will be the recommended way shortly!
+This repository contains Amazon CloudFormation templates and supporting resources to automatically deploy AWS HealthOmics private workflows into your AWS account.
+You are responsible for all costs associated with the deployed resources.

 ### Quick Start

 1. Clone this repository to your local environment.
 2. Authenticate into your AWS account of interest and `cd` into the project dir.
 3. Run the following command, replacing the placeholders with the name of a S3 bucket, desired stack name, and region:

 ```bash
 bash scripts/deploy.sh \